mwarman/nest-playground/README.md

 - NestJS - the foundation
 - TypeScript

+## Experiment - Docker

+The goal of this experiment is to create an optimized Docker image for a NestJS application.
+In this case the NestJS application is a simple _Hello World_ REST API.

+The experiment includes the `Dockerfile` and `.dockerignore` files.

+The `package.json` file is updated to include several `scripts` to automate common Docker CLI commands.

+See the [Docker CLI reference guide](https://docs.docker.com/engine/reference/commandline/cli/) for more information.

+See this [blog post](https://www.tomray.dev/nestjs-docker-production) which influenced the experiment.

 ## Repository

 The base NestJS application template source code is located on the `main` branch.
 It remains largely untouched from initial project generation using the Nest CLI.